 Amendments to IAS 16, issued in May 2020, prohibit an entity from deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be available for use.
 Instead, the proceeds from selling such items, and the costs of producing those items, would be recognized in profit or loss.

 The amendments are effective for annual periods beginning on or after January 1, 2022.
-The Credit Union has not yet determined the impact of these amendments on its financial statements.
+The Credit Union does not expect the amendments to have a material impact on its financial statements.